- Location: Arizona

 As with any entrepreneurial venture, there is a laundry list of things you must do before you can open your own car dealership in the state of Arizona.
 The regulations vary depending on the nature of your dealership, be it one that offers new vehicles to the public or wholesale fleets, but every path requires that you submit an application, undergo a criminal record check, and pay a series of fees.

-Anyone who sells, exchanges, or accepts trade-ins for new cars or buys used cars to resell them, or who sells four or more used cars in a 12-month period, must have a dealer license and renew it annually.
+Anyone who sells, exchanges, or accepts trade-ins for new cars or buys used cars to resell them, or who sells 4 or more used cars in a 12-month period, must have a dealer license.

 A dealer license costs $100 to obtain and renew, plus $50 for each branch office within the same county.
-Add a $15 application fee and a $24-per-person background check fee.
+Add a $15 filing fee and a $22-per-person background check fee.

 You can obtain an application by contacting the Arizona Motor Vehicle Division (MVD) at (602) 712-7571 and asking for the Dealer Licensing Unit.
 The completed application must contain the notarized signatures of all responsible parties (the individual, partners, or an officer of the corporation).